Warns/selle/istio/describe-istio.md

 - Mixer
 This is where all the Sidecars and istio things come together.
 And puts the telemetry together to allow Pilot show the graphs.

+### What does service mesh do?

+- Plugs itself into the intra-service communication
+- Intercepts east-west, north-south traffic
+- Captures telemetry related to services and traffic
+- Adds an implicit security layer
+- Enables service discovery
+- Implements policy-driven routing and traffic management
+- Interfaces well with legacy and modern infrastructure